j-lebrun/neat-starter/src/map-language-en.md

 ---
 language: en
-title: A Bowl Of Biran
+title: A bowl Of Biran
 permalink: /en/bowl
 ---